bioscan-ml/BIOSCAN-5M/BIOSCAN_images/README.md

 - The **`BIOSCAN_5M_original_full`** package (approximately **200 GB**) is split into **5 zip files**.
 - The **`BIOSCAN_5M_cropped`** package (approximately **80 GB**) is split into **2 zip files**.

-This approach ensures that each zip file is smaller than 40 GB, making it more efficient and user-friendly to download and work with the data.